noahehall/theBookOfNoah/0current/languages/scala/zio.zio.v1.md

-  .fold(errLam, sucLamb) // handle both failure and success preceduarely .foldM(errEffect, sucEffect) // handle both fail & succ effectively .foreach(Seq) { partialFn } // returns a single effect that executes on each el of a Seq .collectAll(Seq[effects]) // collects the results of a sequence of effects
+  .fold(errLam, sucLamb) // handle both failure and success preceduarely .foldM(errEffect, sucEffect) // handle both fail & succ effectively .foreach(Seq) { partialFn } // returns a single effect that executes on each el of a Seq .collectAll(Seq[effects, ...]) // collects the results of a sequence of effects
 ```

 ### Zio[-R, +E, +A]